fanx-dev/fanx/doc/DiffFantom.md

 ```

 ### Return From Void ###
-FanCore not allow return a value from Void method, except return a Void type.
+not allow return a value from Void method, except return a Void type.

 ### Float Literals ###
 The Default Number is Float